-Cobra has a 12-month option to acquire the Manna Hill Project and will focus initially on the Blue Rose priority prospect ("Blue Rose") where existing drilling has intersected copper-gold mineralisation across 1.6km of strike immediately adjacent to a geophysical anomaly interpreted as a porphyry intrusion1.
+Cobra has a 12-month option to acquire the Manna Hill Project ("Manna Hill Option") and is focusing initially on the Blue Rose priority prospect ("Blue Rose") where existing drilling has intersected copper-gold mineralisation across 1.6km of strike immediately adjacent to a geophysical anomaly interpreted as a porphyry intrusion.

-To watch a video of Rupert Verco, Managing Director discussing drilling follow the link: <https://investors.cobraplccom/link/e9QMDe>
+To watch a video of Rupert Verco, Managing Director, discussing drilling, follow the link: <https://investors.cobraplc.com/link/P3Dp0y>.